gaehlerm/SoftwareEngineering/README.md

 As we have seen, a test generally consists of three stages.

 The first stage is the setup.
 It creates all the necessary objects for the test.
 Usually, this consists of initializing all variables.
-For integration tests, however, this may also involve copying or creating files, or even databases.
+For functional tests, however, this may also involve copying or creating files, or even databases.

 The second stage involves executing the test.
 When testing, execute the function you wish to test and verify that the outcomes align with your expectations.